 Another natural part of my oral hygiene routine – I use Baking Soda and Coconut Oil on my teeth with a little Peppermint Oil as my toothpaste.
 I make a batch every few weeks or so.
 But after using my own unsweetened toothpaste, regular toothpaste tastes like putting sugar on my teeth.
 Putting sugar on your teeth just makes you crave more sweets.
 I realize it’s “fake sugar” but even so, I don’t like having my mouth taste like candy in the morning.
 I have enough of a sweet tooth as it is!

 I’ve heard that this toothpaste regimen is too abrasive for regular teeth and that I need to use “regular” toothpaste.
 I don’t think is true, or at least, I haven’t had any problems.
 Lots of commercial toothpastes are incorporating baking soda into their formulas.
-Also, ever since I switched my toothpaste, done oil pulling and tongue scraping, I’ve had zero problems at the dentist, whereas before I would always have cavities.
+Also, ever since I switched my toothpaste, done oil pulling and tongue scraping, I’ve had zero problems at the dentist.

 My dentist had previously noted that my gums were receding, but haven’t mentioned it since I started doing this routine.
 My dentist (and some of my friends) have all noticed my naturally white teeth (the oil pulling makes your teeth whiter).
 Additionally, it’s nice to start your day with a super clean mouth.
 (It’s kind of like that maxim of washing your mouth out with soap, but this is much less terrible-tasting).
 When I forget to do these things, I worry about bad breath and just my mouth rotting in general (see, I can worry about anything).

 7. Simplify the Beauty Routine.